andrewnyr/www.as211562.net/content/pages/peering.md

               ### Kansas City

+              *   *   *   you can expect 2602:fc26:8::/48 to be announced to the
-              *   i have a very open peering policy for my kansas city pop and am willing to peer through a tunnel (vxlan preferred).
+              dfz from mci01 with 2602:fc26:12::/48 from mci02.*   i have a very open peering policy for my kansas city pop and am willing to peer through a tunnel (vxlan preferred).

               *   my mci01 peering router is located with the upstream, [Fosshost](https://fosshost.org/). my mci02 peering router is